Antonio Anderson (American football): Carolina Panthers

 On June 24, 1999, he signed with the Carolina Panthers.
 He was released before the season started on July 21.

-Memphis Maniax (XFL)
+Memphis Maniax

 In 2001, Anderson joined the Memphis Maniax of the XFL.
 He was a backup defensive tackle and registered 4 tackles.
 The league ceased operations in May 2001.

 Personal life

 Anderson was a defensive assistant coach at Hempstead High School.
 He was a defensive line coach with the Rhein Fire in NFL Europe.
 He was a defensive assistant at the Merchant Marine Academy.
 He was a defensive line coach at Nassau Community College.
 He is currently a defensive line coach and recruiting coordinator at ASA College in New York.

 He is one of 14 children.
 He has 3 cousins that played professional sports: Stanford Jennings (NFL), Keith Jennings (NFL) and John Salley (NBA).